pmkays/Nexus-Booking-Services/README.md

 * For milestone 3, all associated documentation (sprint artifacts, tests, etc...) is on google drive in the Milestone_3 folder and NOT in this repo's docs folder (as discussed in class).
 It can be accessed here: https://drive.google.com/drive/u/1/folders/1XQSW4Ve7yDwlwNQFHPjNtaaDQb3a7Yxn
 * The project report can be found here: https://docs.google.com/document/d/16H5tKs98ccUKQgWc_BbpdwB4pzBvMP1_JO42-nyZcaM/edit
 * The project presentation slides can be found here: https://docs.google.com/presentation/d/1ULgZRi7RFEHKIBV8roWCog2Bj-B-sQq_c6zj6S9m9EE/edit
-* The project presentation video can be found in the associated Canvas link and here:
+* The project presentation video can be found in the associated Canvas link and here: https://drive.google.com/file/d/168j59UNbBmjVjUUW9vVTTMj9q5Tcsnpt/view
 * For general documentation that was also used in Milestone 1, e.g. diagrams, API documentation, please check the root google drive folder here: https://drive.google.com/drive/folders/1cklphZt4S_oX1kbOpaKISPzBxNlitVgx?usp=sharing
 * Test coverage spreadsheet is also on google drive, but to see the coverage bars, please download and open the document in Microsoft Excel rather than google sheets.
 * Final state of the Trello board before submission can be found here (original Trello board): https://trello.com/b/W1EKuEZ6

 ## Circle CI, Docker, AWS deployment
-* The deployment details can be found here in the root folder: https://docs.google.com/document/d/1bX2ZMHe_n6VK1sY2uvMSb5v0MnhYCdk68FIbaxzzrMs/edit
+* The deployment details can be found here in the root folder in this document: https://docs.google.com/document/d/1bX2ZMHe_n6VK1sY2uvMSb5v0MnhYCdk68FIbaxzzrMs/edit

 ## Release notes  (3.0.0)